auth0/rules/rules/encrypt-sensitive-data.md

 ---
 ## Encrypt sensitive data in the user profile

-This rule will set a sensitive value in the app_metadata and encrypt it.
+This rule will set a sensitive value in the app_metadata and encrypt it (see the [Decrypt sensitive data from the user profile](/rules/decrypt-sensitive-data.md) rule for information on how to decrypt the data).

 ```js
 function (user, context, callback) {